roccomuso/price-monitoring/README.md

 #### getParsersList()

-Return an Array of the all the Parsers loaded in the current instance of `PriceMonitoring` with all the submitted products.
+Returns an Array of the all the Parsers loaded in the current instance of `PriceMonitoring` with all the submitted products.

 #### getParsersCount()

-Return the number of site-parsers loaded.
+Returns the number of site-parsers loaded.

+#### getProductsCount()

+Returns the number of products added.

 #### isWebsiteCovered(url)